flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### BAT 1 + 2

 The BAT 1+2 Indicators display the current voltage of the respective battery.
 Normal values are 25 to 31 Volts and these are displayed in green.
-Outside of these "normal" values the values will be displayed in amber.
+Outside these "normal" values the values will be displayed in amber.

 The BAT 1+2 pushbutton switches control the operation of the respective battery charge limiter.